seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 So can I give no reason, nor I will not,
 More than a lodged hate and a certain loathing
 I bear Antonio, that I follow thus
 A losing suit against him.
-Are you answer’d?
+Are you answer'd?

 **BASSANIO**
 This is no answer, thou unfeeling man,